cognitedata/cognite-sdk-js/guides/authentication.md

 ## How to authenticate with the SDK?

-SDK supports few authentication flows:
+SDK supports the following authentication flows:
  - [CDF auth flow](#cdf-auth-flow)
  - [Azure AD auth flow](#azure-ad-auth-flow)